 Hydrogen Peroxide can be used undiluted in a spray bottle.
 Spray it on surfaces and leave for a minute or two before wiping.
 This is good for spraying into hard to wipe spots.
 As with bleach, be careful not to get it on fabric.

 You should wash surfaces down with water and detergent before disinfecting, and remember to clean doorknobs, light switches, handles, phones, keyboards, toilets, faucets and sinks as well.

 Sorry, It Won’t Work

-There’s lots of recipes online for making your own hand sanitizers and surface cleaners, I was even considering adding some but then I thought it’s not the right time.
-Those organic, natural recipes are great for a normal day, when we’re dealing with normal issues, but right now we’re at war and according to the scientists the only way we’ll triumph is a chemical attack.
+There are lots of recipes online for making your own hand sanitizers and surface cleaners, I was even considering adding some but then I thought it’s not the right time.
+Those organic, natural recipes are great for a normal day when we’re dealing with normal issues, but right now we’re at war and according to the scientists the only way we’ll triumph is a chemical attack.

 Sorry, didn’t mean to sound quite so dramatic.
 But I’m afraid our good old favourites just aren’t up to the task this time.

 Vinegar, as I said before, is fine for the everyday cleaning in a normal environment but there is no evidence that it can kill viruses.